hobbuy-blog/hobbuying/README.md

+## bockring-blog
-My blog in Japanese, that's all.
+My blog written in Japanese, that's all.